 To Marbella by bus

 You can very easily get to Marbella by bus.
 There are many direct and usually cheap connections from many places like Malaga, Fuengirola, Ronda, or Gibraltar.
-Please check the connections you are interested in on the rome2rio.com website.
+To learn more about bus connections that might interest you visit rome2rio.com website.

 To Marbella by train